WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

-For more information about writing for a global audience, see {[What is internationalization, localization, and translation?](https://make.wordpress.org/docs/style-guide/general-guidelines/global-audience/#what-is-internationalization-localization-and-translation).
+For more information about writing for a global audience, see [What is internationalization, localization, and translation?](https://make.wordpress.org/docs/style-guide/general-guidelines/global-audience/#what-is-internationalization-localization-and-translation).

 ## icon

 Use only to describe a graphic that represents another item or object such as a folder, document, or app.

 Use bold formatting for the icon name.
-For more information, see [UI elements and interaction]().
+For more information, see [UI elements and interaction](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/).

 Don't use *icon* to describe options that appear on toolbars, menus, or other UI elements in a window.
 For options that have graphics rather than text labels, use the most descriptive term available, such as *button, box*, or *checkbox*.